JLearner Exercises

 , for nonnegative y

-(iterative implementation)x
+(iterative implementation)

 to the power of y